JadedCtrl/Shellfox/README.md

 ## Related projects
 This add-on was inspired by [Textern](https://github.com/jlebon/textern/), which allows you to edit text-boxes with an external editor like [Emacs](https://gnu.org/software/emacs).
 It’s very useful, I highly recommend it!

+If you like mixing web-browsing with shell, then you’ll probably also like [TabFS](https://omar.website/tabfs/), a FUSE filesystem that exposes your browser tabs as files.

 ## Source code